 Maybe not, but that’s the system we have in place today.

-This article (New Study Again Links Fluoride to ADHD in Children) was originally published by Phillip Schneider and may be re-posted freely with proper attribution, author credit, and this copyright statement.
+This article (Canadian Study Links Fluoride to Increased Rate of ADHD in Children) was originally published by Phillip Schneider and may be re-posted freely with proper attribution, author credit, and this copyright statement.